 In the realm of legal services, the billable hour still reigns supreme.
 Yet, to say that this invoicing model is unpopular would be a gross understatement.
 The billing process is often a major source of conflict between lawyers and clients.
 The tension increases exponentially when an insurance carrier is added into the mix, especially in cases when Cumis counsel is appointed due to a conflict between the insurer and the insured.
 In a Cumis counsel situation, the parties are often considerably suspicious of each other.
 The carrier representative has likely recommended her "panel" counsel to the insured, who has in turn rejected the recommendation.
 The insured often assumes the insurer is seeking a way to avoid coverage.
 Since the carrier is footing the bill, she may be leery that the counsel chosen against her wishes will use the situation to over-bill.
-This creates an environment where the parties are likely to argue about the scope of representation, the rates charged, and the need for experts.
-The carrier representative is further rankled each month when the bill arrives from counsel she did not select to handle the case.
-The carrier insists that counsel follow her company's billing guidelines and the insured refuses, claiming the guidelines are not applicable to Cumis counsel.
+This creates an environment where the parties are likely to argue about the scope of representative is further rankled each month when the bill arrives from counsel she did not select to